RECOMMENDATIONS OF A VEGETARIAN BARCELONA GIRL

 Are there any vegetarian restaurants in town where we can go?
 Lori K. and her family are vegetarian, and they were worried about not having enough food options during their stay.
 I answered them not to worry: I’ve been vegetarian myself for 3 years now, and I’m a huge foodie, so I was able to recommend them my favorite local venues.

-I’ve actually seen an increase in the number of guests with vegetarian food requirements, and although Barcelona is very vegetarian-friendly (here you’ll find where they make my favorite vegetarian Barcelona paella), it’s always good to have some fail-proof resources when you are traveling.
-The good news is that despite eating vegan in Spain is still harder than being just vegetarian, the number of vegan options is also increasing, too.
+I’ve actually seen an increase in the number of guests with vegetarian food requirements.
+And Barcelona is quite vegetarian-friendly (here you’ll find where they make my favorite vegetarian Barcelona paella),

 In this lively street of the Raval, just a couple of blocks off La Rambla, stands this family restaurant, one of the vegetarian Barcelona pioneers open over 20 years ago.
 Interesting daily menu during lunchtime and à la carte for dinner.
 Vegetarian with some vegan options.
 Across the street you’ll find another local vegetarian pioneer: Biocenter.